ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 What should a solutions architect do to protect the application?

 - A. Modify the network ACL on the CloudFront distribution to add a deny rule for the malicious IP address.
-- B. Modify the configuration of AWS WAF to add an IP match condition to block the malicious IP address.
+- ==B. Modify the configuration of AWS WAF to add an IP match condition to block the malicious IP address.==
 - C. Modify the network ACL for the EC2 instances in the target groups behind the ALB to deny the malicious IP address.
 - D. Modify the security groups for the EC2 instances in the target groups behind the ALB to deny the malicious IP address.